 *Dhivena can walk independently for short distances, and sometimes loves to chase her sisters around.
 She’s definitely a life of the party in the room!
 She’s very outgoing, greets new visitors, and likes to show them what she and her foster sisters have been working on in class.
 She has on-site classes daily, and is almost ready to begin participating in vocational classes. *Dhivena loves to listen to music and playfully pester her twin sister, *Amulya.

-Update 2017: *Dhivena now lives at Jubilee Home with lots of foster sisters, as well as twin sister *Amulya.
+*Dhivena now lives at Faith Home with 6 foster sisters, as well as twin sister *Amulya.
 She attends on-site school, where she learns to make handicrafts, attends a music class, and learns at her own educational level. *Dhivena loves to listen to music and make bracelets and necklaces in her vocational class!
-She still needs $300/month to be fully sponsored.
-You can sign up to sponsor *Dhivena here

-Update 2015: *Dhivena now lives in a foster home with foster father, mother, 3 sisters, and other older foster sisters, as well as her twin, *Amulya.
+*Dhivena now lives in a foster home with a foster father, mother, 3 sisters, and other older foster sisters, as well as her twin, *Amulya.
 She attends on-site vocational school with her foster parents.
 She is learning sign language, music, and handwork – jewelry making and garland stringing.

-She got all those things at SCH, including the complicated surgery to fix the problems, not to mention amazing love and attention!
+She got all those things at SCH, including the complicated surgery to correct her knee and foot positions, not to mention amazing love and attention!

-Together, the twins’ names mean Precious (*Amulya) Blessing (*Dhivena)!
+Together in Telugu, the twins’ names mean ‘Precious’ (*Amulya) ‘Blessing’ (*Dhivena)!

 Are you one of *Dhivena’s sponsors?